hudsonletuan/chatbot-openai/README.md

 ## Features

 - **User Authentication**: Users must log in to the application to start their chat.
-- **Real-time Chat**: Users can send messages to the chatbot in real-time and receive responses.
+- **Real-time Chat**: Users can send messages to the chatbot in real time and receive responses.
 - **Error Handling**: The application gracefully handles errors, such as invalid API keys, and provides clear feedback to the user.
 - **Message Persistence**: Messages are stored in a database, allowing users to view their chat history upon logging back in.
 - **API Key Management**: Users can manage their API keys and select the model they wish to use for the chatbot.